 Born in Dresden, Pape has been a member of the Berlin State Opera since 1988, but considers New York’s Metropolitan Opera his operatic “home away from home.”
 Since his house debut in 1995, he has appeared every season at the Met, in 18 roles and more than 160 performances, including four major debuts: Méphistophélès in Faust, Gurnemanz in Parsifal, Escamillo in Carmen, and the Old Hebrew in Samson et Dalila.
 But it was at the famous Unter den Linden – home of the Berlin State Opera – where Pape honed most of the great roles of his career.

-Mr. Pape’s 2017/2018 season highlights include his signature role of Sarastro in Die Zauberflöte at The Metropolitan Opera and at Wiener Staatsoper, Beethoven’s Ninth Symphony at Staatsoper Berlin, Gurnemanz in Parsisfal at The Metropolitan Opera and at Staatsoper Berlin and Rocco in Fidelio at Semperoper Dresden.
-In concert, he sings with the Suwon Philharmonic Orchestra in Seoul, Korea and will perform Schubert’s Scenes from Goethe’s Faust at Staatsoper Berlin with Daniel Baremboim conducting.
+His 2017/2016 season included performances in his signature role of Sarastro in Die Zauberflöte at The Metropolitan Opera and at Wiener Staatsoper, Beethoven’s Ninth Symphony at Staatsoper Berlin, Gurnemanz in Parsisfal at The Metropolitan Opera and at Staatsoper Berlin and Rocco in Fidelio at Semperoper Dresden.
+In concert, he sang with the Suwon Philharmonic Orchestra in Seoul, Korea and will performed Schubert’s Scenes from Goethe’s Faust at Staatsoper Berlin with Daniel Baremboim conducting.